fex42/vzero_config/README.md

 # Voron V0.2 Configuration

-This is my Voron 0.2 (based on a Fysetc Kit) configuration
+This is my Voron V0.2 configuration.
+The build is based on the Fysetc V0.1 Kit containing the Cheetah V2 board.